 Performance HS-PS1-4 Expectation Develop a model to illustrate that the release or absorption of energy from a chemical reaction system depends upon the changes in total bond energy.
-Dimensions Developing and PS1.A: Structure and Properties of Matter Energy and Matter Using Models • A stable molecule has less energy than the same set Changes of energy Develop a model of atoms separated; one must provide at least this and matter in a based on energy in order to take the molecule apart. system can be evidence to described in terms illustrate the PS1.B: Chemical Reactions of energy and relationships • Chemical processes, their rates, and whether or not matter flows into, or between terms of the collisions of molecules and the that system. components of a rearrangements of atoms into new molecules, with system. consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.
-Clarifications Clarification Stateme ents and Content Emphasis is c on the idea that a chemical reaction is a system that affec ts the energy change.
-LIMITS Examples of i models could include molecular-level drawing and diagra ms of reactions, showing ener ray is conserved epresentations showing circl Content Limits Assessment does not include calculating the total bond energy changes during a chemical reaction from the bond energies of reactants and products.
-Science Transfer, heat energy, atomic arrangement, stored energy, conversion, bond energy, release of Vocabulary energy, endothermic , exothermic Expected to Know Science Recombination of chemical elements, stable, chemical system, chemical reaction rate Vocabulary Students are Not Expected to Know Dhanan Contout/ Somo ovampla phan Phenomena pmona for HS_RS1_4: Context/ Some example phenomena for HS-PS1-4: rnenomena Sciencists gather samples of rock from the ocean floor.
-One sample looks and feels like ice, but burns and produces a flame when ignited Wet cement is left sitting outside.
+Dimensions Developing and Using Models Develop a model based on evidence to illustrate the relationships between systems or between components of a system.
+PS1.A: Structure and Properties of Matter A stable molecule has less energy than the same is of atoms separated; one must provide at least this energy in order to take the molecule apart.
+PS1.B: Chemical Reactions Chemical processes, their rates, and whether or nenergy is stored or released can be understood in terms of the collisions of molecules and the rearrangements of atoms into new molecules, with consequent changes in the sum of all bond energing in the set of molecules that are matched by change in kinetic energy. and matter in a system can be described in terms of energy and matter flows into, out of, and within that system.
+Clarifications and Content Limits Clarification Statements Emphasis is on the idea that a chemical reaction is a system that affects the energy change.
+Examples of models could include molecular-level drawing and diagrams of reactions, graphs showing the relative energies of reactants and products, and representations showing energy is conserved.
+Content Limits Assessment does not include calculating the total bond energy changes during a chemical reaction from the bond energies of reactants and products.
+Science Vocabulary Students are Expected to Know Transfer, heat energy, atomic arrangement, stored energy, conversion, bond energy, release of energy, endothermic, exothermic Science Vocabulary Students are Not Expected to Know Recombination of chemical elements, stable, chemical system, chemical reaction rate Context/ Phenomena Some example phenomena for HS-PS1-4: Context/ Phenomena Scientists gather samples of rock from the ocean floor.
+One sample looks and feels like ice, but burns and produces a flame when ignited.
+Wet cement is left sitting outside.
 After one day, the cement becomes hard and stiff.
 A temperature of a sample of tin is lowered from room temperature to 0 °C. The tin changes color from silver to gray, becomes brittle, and starts developing cracks on its surface.
-Baking soda i s added to a container of citric acid at room temperature e.
+Baking soda is added to a container of citric acid at room temperature.
 The resulting solution becomes cold, and returns back to room temperature after 2 minutes.
-This Performance Expectation and associated Evidence Statements support the following Task Demands
+This Perfo ormance Expectation and associated Evidence Statements support the follow ving Task Demands.

-Task Demands 1.
-Select or identify from a collection of potential model components, including distractors, the components needed to model the phenomenon.
-Components might include models of bonds breaking and forming, heat absorbed or released, or aspects of a chemical reaction.
-2. Assemble or complete, from a collection of potential model components, an illustration or flow chart that is capable of representing a release or absorption of energy from a chemical reaction.
-This does not include labeling an existing diagram.
-3. Manipulate the components of a model to demonstrate the changes, properties, processes, and/or events that act to result in the phenomenon.
-4. Make predictions about the effects of changes in bond energies.
-Predictions can be made by manipulating model components, completing illustrations, or selecting from lists with distractors.
-5. Describe, select, or identify the relationships among components of a model that describes a release or absorption in energy, or explains why a release or absorption in energy is dependent on total bond energy.
+- 1. Select or identify from a collection of potential model components, including distractors, the components needed to model the phenomenon.
+Components might include models of bonds breaking and forming, heat absorbed or released, or aspects of a chemical reaction. - 2.
+Assemble or complete, from a collection of potential model components, an illustration or flow chart that is capable of representing a release or absorption of energy from a chemical reaction.
+This does not include labeling an existing diagram. - 3.
+Manipulate the components of a model to demonstrate the changes, properties, processes, and/or events that act to result in the phenomenon. - 4.
+Make predictions about the effects of changes in bond energies.
+Predictions can be made by manipulating model components, completing illustrations, or selecting from lists with distractors. - 5.
+Describe, select, or identify the relationships among components of a model that describes a release or absorption in energy, or explains why a release or absorption in energy is dependent on total bond energy.